digitalnsw/nsw-design-system/src/components/breadcrumbs/content/_guidance.md

 layout: partial.hbs

 ---
-Breadcrumbs show the location of a page, in relation to its parent pages, and allow users to navigate back through these pages with ease.
+Breadcrumbs help users to understand where they are within a website’s structure.

 ## Using breadcrumbs

-Breadcrumbs are a complementary way to navigate back through the site architecture.
-Use breadcrumbs to give users context and a progressive sense of place.
-This helps the user to understand the site structure and facilitates discovery if they’ve landed on the page using search.
+Use the breadcrumbs component when you need to help users understand and move between the multiple levels of a website.

 Do:

 * display in the top left of the main content area above the page title
 * ensure you use the same labels and casing as the main IA
-* use for large deep websites.

 ### When to avoid

-Do not use for progressive flows such as wizards.
+Do not use the breadcrumbs component on websites with a flat structure, or to show progress through a linear journey or transaction.

+Breadcrumb navigation should be regarded as an extra feature and shouldn’t replace effective primary navigation menus.

+If you’re using other navigational elements on the page, such as a sidebar, consider whether your users need the additional support of breadcrumbs.

 ### How this component works

-**Showing a users location**

-Breadcrumbs show the current page location in the context of its parent pages, starting with the home link.
-The parent pages use link styling and can be used to navigate a user back to a parent page.
-The label of the user’s current page is not a link to indicate the user's current location.
+Breadcrumbs are a navigational aid that display a user's location on a website as a row of links, usually located at the top of the page.

+Breadcrumbs should:

+* start with your ‘home’ page and end with the parent section of the current page
+* display in the top left of the screen’s content area, above the page title
+* reflect the section names of the IA and use chevrons between the names to suggest a visual hierarchy.

-For mobile resolutions (under 768px) the breadcrumb shows a link to the immediate parent and current page only.
+For mobile resolutions (under 768px), the breadcrumb shows a link to the immediate parent and current page only.

 ## Accessibility